markmiro/ghost-tabs-chrome-extension/README.md

 TODO:

+- Replace default.ico with the earth icon that Chrome uses
 - Inject content script into each pagee
   - It runs a countdown timer every time page becomes inactive
   - It updates the favicon using the favicon from the background.js web worker